PW Data Systems v2.3x © 2005 -

 • [SU|5] — Institutional Reconnaissance: The use of official authority or institutional access to gather operational intelligence about the subject's evidentiary position, surveillance capability, or documentation state, for the purpose of informing or avoiding detection in subsequent chain actions.
 Distinguished from SU|4 in that no enforcement power is deployed — the mechanism is access, not force.

-• [SU|6] — Jurisdictional Superposition: The use of a single instrument or act to simultaneously operate in two distinct legal domains while suppressing the visible connection between them.
-Each domain reads the instrument as belonging to its own process and does not examine the other.
+• [SU|6] — Jurisdictional Superposition: The use of a single instrument or act to simultaneously operate in two distinct legal functions while suppressing the visible connection between them.
+Each function reads the instrument as belonging to its own process and does not examine the other.
 The result is that neither chain can be scrutinised independently — each is shielded by the framing of the other.
 Distinguished from SU|1 in that the chains are not time-sliced but co-present and mutually occluding.
 The mechanism is authorial — it requires a specific act at a specific node — not emergent.

 Consequence